 An analytical result above the normal cut-off (upper reference limit) is deemed to have detected the rearrangement.
 Cut-off values are given for each expected abnormal signal pattern.
 Conversely, an analytical result below the cut-off is deemed to be negative for the rearrangement.
+The normal cut-off was calculated using the Microsoft Excel β inverse function

-The normal cut-offs were calculated using the Microsoft Excel β inverse function (BETAINV).
+The normal cut-off was calculated using the Microsoft Excel β inverse function (BETAINV).
 Beta inverse uses the upper bound of a one-sided 95% confidence interval of the binomial distribution rearrangement.